Liverpool Women's Suffrage Society: Goals

 Liverpool Women's Suffrage Society was formed with the intention of fulfilling a number of goals.
 It hoped to educate women on why they should have the right to vote and convince men of the same.
 It had links with Liberal MPs and intended to use these to pressure the government to allow women's suffrage.
 In addition, the society tried to drum up support for their cause by holding small scale events, often with speakers at the Yamen Cafe in Liverpool's Bond Street.
 The events would also include poetry, singing or performances of acting or ballet by the Blue Bird Theatre Company.

 The society would take part in wider suffrage demonstrations, for example in June 1908, it supported a National Union of Women's Suffrage Societies event in London's Hyde Park and in June 1910 an event by all the Liverpool suffrage organisations at Liverpool's St Georges Hall Eleanor Rathbone lead the society's campaigning in the 1910 Liverpool elections, opening campaign shops on Smithdown Road, Bold Street and Stanley Road, asking men to vote for anyone who would support votes for women, regardless of party.
 They actively campaigned for the Labour candidate Alexander Gordon Cameron, although he did not win.

 Founders

 The society was founded by three women.
 Edith Bright served on the executive committee of Liverpool Ladies Union of Workers among Women and Girls.
 She was involved in other feminist causes such as Mothers Union & National Union of Women Workers and was a driving force for a Liverpool branch of the National Union of Women's Suffrage Societies.
-Her husband, Allen Bright, was a lawyer, shipping merchant & Liberal MP.
+Her husband, Allan Heywood Bright, was a shipping merchant and Liberal MP.
 Lydia Allen Booth (née Butler) was an American who was on the executive committee of Liverpool Ladies Union of Workers among Women and Girls.
-Nessie Stewart-Brown was president of Liverpool Women's Liberal Association, and worked with Bright in the Mothers Union & National Union of Women Workers.
+Nessie Stewart-Brown was president of Liverpool Women's Liberal Association, and worked with Bright in the Mothers' Union and National Union of Women Workers.